 Flu shots are recommended for everyone, with some exceptions, beginning at six months of age.
 Talk with your health care provider today to see about getting your flu shot.

-Sources: Centers for Disease Control and Prevention, Asthma and Allergy Foundation of America, Washington and Shady Grove Adventist Hospitals, Adventist Medical Group, an affiliate of GW Medical Faculty Associates.
+Sources: Centers for Disease Control and Prevention, Asthma and Allergy Foundation of America, Washington and Adventist HealthCare Shady Grove Medical Centers, Adventist Medical Group, an affiliate of GW Medical Faculty Associates.